Powderhorn Resort

-Powderhorn Mountain Resort is a ski resort located 45 minutes east of Grand Junction, Colorado on the Grand Mesa.
+Powderhorn Mountain Resort is a ski resort located outside the community of Mesa, Colorado, 45 minutes east of Grand Junction.
+The resort is situated on the Grand Mesa.

 Skiing

 Powderhorn sits on the side of the world's largest flattop mountain, the grand Mesa, allowing for views extending across the desert below.
 The climate at Powderhorn's high desert location— east of Grand Junction, Colorado and slightly north and east of Colorado National Monument— produces dry, powder snow.
 Powderhorn has a wide variety of terrain with a few long groomed runs as well as steeper tree runs and boulder fields full of jumps and cliffs.